 The authorization of the variance will be of substantial detriment to the adjacent properties and to the public good, and the character of the CC Zoning District may be harmed if the variance is granted.
+The site lighting requirements are intended to mitigate glare from the subject property to adjacent residential properties and streets.
 Therefore, the request does not meet this criterion.
 However, the applicant's letter of intent contends, "The proposed use is allowed by-right in the Community Commercial District.
 The parcel to the east is an apartment complex and the parcel to the west is a self storage business.
 The properties to the rear are predominantly single family residences, and the site design has been configured to minimize impacts to these homes.
 Also, the Property is located along Highway 17 home to a number of automobile dealerships.
 This request is not out of the ordinary and will not adversely impact neighboring properties."